embedded-by-n/Pear-Pie/README.md

 # Pear-Pie Design Brief

 # Acknowledgement
-This project demonstrates the culmination of lived-expertise in disability systems navigation as a person who is unafforded for nerodivergence, with applied technical and theoretical skills acquired across Semester 1 of the Master of Applied Cybernetics at the Australian National University.
+This project is a demonstration of the applied technical skills and theoretical knowledge acquired across Semester 1 of the Master of Applied Cybernetics at the Australian National University, in combination with my professional experience in the disability sector and lived-expertise in neurodivergence.

-I would like to thank my Professors for their open-mindedness, patience and support.
-It is not easy to have a spikey neurological profile and also hard for people to place trust in a student with needs that are unusual in comparison with a traditional academic model and it's time frames.
-Thank you Safiya, Ash, Gabby, Songyuen, Paul, Jessamy, Andrew, Kathrin, Tom and all the staff of the School of Cybernetics.
-I really believe that there are special world healing things happening in this field and your capacity to think open-mindedly and inclusively has been so encouraging and you wildly diverse knowledge and skills and interests have inspired me to keep trying - thank you.
+I would like to thank my Professors Safiya, Ash, Gabby, Songyuen, Paul, Jessamy, Andrew, Kathrin, Tom and all the staff of the School of Cybernetics, for their open-mindedness, patience and support.
+It is not easy to place trust in students with affordance requirements that contradict traditional academic models.
+The active commitment of the School of Cybernetics to practice diversity inclusion has given me the opportunity to contribute and make a difference, in a way that would not otherwise be possible.

+I really believe that there are special world healing things happening in this field and your capacity to think open-mindedly and inclusively has been so encouraging and your wildly diverse knowledge and skills and interests have inspired me to keep trying - thank you.

 Thank you also to my fellow cohort of 2026, the comraderies, support, advice and expertise has gotten me through some tough momens, Katrina, Sam, Muhammad, Kane, Yeu, Grace, Jim, Gareth, Jules and Dennis.
 Also to senior students Sui Jackson for his knowledge on homestats, general encouragement, support and generosity with parts.
-Thank you to my Dad for his technical knowledge and skills and sitting up late to debug with me )got there in the end.
+Thank you to my Dad for his technical knowledge and skills and sitting up late to debug with me (we got there in the end).
 Thank you to my Mum for feeding me soup and encouraging me at the 11th hour.
-Thank you to my friend Barnabas for helping me to remember to take breaks and offering emotional support when I have been stuck.
+Thank you to my boyfriend Barnabas for helping me to take breaks, offering emotional support when I have been stuck and being someone to look up to in academia, you inspire me.

 # WHAT is it:  A general overview.
 The Pear Pie is a reimagining of what a smart home system can be and who it is designed to serve.